Vegam45/Watson-Uni-Quick-/README.md

-# Watson Assistant & Uni-QUICK
+# Watson Go to Uni with Uni-QUICK!
-Uni-QUICK is a Watson virtual assistant App designed to improve customer satisfaction providing answers as quickly as possible through the most preferred channels and platforms.
+Uni-QUICK is a Watson virtual assistant designed to improve customer satisfaction providing answers as quickly as possible through the most preferred channels and platforms.
 Smart AI differentiate Uni-QUICK from others Q&A systems, facilitating the management of the information to deliver relevant answers easily and provide knowledge effectively.
-An essential tool for University students and staff members.
+An essential tool for all University students and staff members.
 A robust information system in unprecedented times.

 ## Table of contents
 * [General info](#general-info)